Course Outline

 Description

 In this course you will develop the values, knowledge and skills for community public health nutrition practice through service learning, case-based work, team learning and simulation.
 You will integrate and apply best practice processes for development, planning and managing public health nutrition projects.
-This course is based on a socio-ecological approach to practice, evidence informed and integrates values of justice, equity and collaboration.
-You will have the opportunity to co-design and plan the evaluation of a nutrition project during the course.
+This course is based on a socio-ecological approach to practice, is strengths based, evidence informed and integrates values of justice, equity and collaboration.
+You will have the opportunity to co-develop and plan the evaluation of a nutrition project during the course.

 How will this course be delivered?